 Skin Infections And The Student Athlete

 Your child has no doubt presented you with a skin rash that needed your management decision.
 Up to 8% of illnesses in high school sports may be caused by skin infections.
-Having a better understanding of the more common skin infections that can occur in school-aged athletes will help you better manage your child's healthcare.
+Having a better understanding of the more common skin infections that can occur in student athletes will help you better manage your child's healthcare.

 How Are Skin Infections Shared In Athletes?